 Ward, who founded the company in 2006, ought to be replaced “with a seasoned executive who can restore the company’s credibility,” Jonathon Fiorello, chief operating officer at New York-based Mount Kellett, said in the letter.
 A slate of new directors chosen by the Oklahoma City-based energy company’s largest investors should be added to the board, Fiorello wrote.

-Mount Kellett, a $7 billion asset manager co-founded by two former Goldman Sachs Group Inc. (GS) bankers, is the second major SandRidge investor in a week to call for Ward’s ouster and a sale of the corporation.
+Mount Kellett, a $7 billion asset manager co-founded by two former Goldman Sachs Group Inc. (GS:US) bankers, is the second major SandRidge investor in a week to call for Ward’s ouster and a sale of the corporation.

 TPG-Axon Capital Management LP CEO Dinakar Singh demanded Ward’s firing on Nov.
 8, just hours before SandRidge announced plans to sell oilfields in the Permian Basin, a move panned by shareholders and analysts because it would increase the company’s reliance on lower-profit natural gas.

 Singh said on Nov.
 8 that SandRidge stock should be trading at $12 to $14.
 The shares rose 2.5 percent to $5.32 at the close in New York.
 SandRidge has fallen 35 percent this year.

 Today, Mount Kellett’s Fiorello said the shares should be worth $20.

 “Unfortunately, all we see now are critical failures of management and board oversight,” Mount Kellett said in the letter.
 “SandRidge has not merely failed to even remotely maximize the potential of its assets but it has destroyed stockholder value.”

 In his Nov.
 8 letter to SandRidge, Singh criticized the company for overspending and having an incoherent strategy.
 TPG- Axon reported it owns 6.2 percent of SandRidge, according to a Nov.
 13 filing.